Battle of Salamis: Strategic and tactical considerations

-The Persians were at a significant tactical advantage, outnumbering the Allies, and also having "better sailing" ships.
+The Persians were at a tactical advantage, outnumbering the Allies, and also having "better sailing" ships.
 The "better sailing" that Herodotus mentions was probably due to the superior seamanship of the crews; most of the Athenian ships (and therefore the majority of the fleet) were newly built as according to Themistocles' request to the Athenians to build a fleet of 200 triremes in 483 BC, and had inexperienced crews.
-It is important to note that despite the inexperienced crew on the part of the Athenians, these newly constructed triremes would ultimately prove crucial in the forthcoming conflict with Persia.
+Despite the inexperienced crew on the part of the Athenians, these newly constructed triremes would ultimately prove crucial in the forthcoming conflict with Persia.
 The most common naval tactics in the Mediterranean area at the time were ramming (triremes being equipped with a ram at the bows), or boarding by ship-borne marines (which essentially turned a sea battle into a land one).
 The Persians and Asiatic Greeks had by this time begun to use a manoeuvre known as diekplous.
 It is not entirely clear what this was, but it probably involved rowing into gaps between enemy ships and then ramming them in the side.
 This manoeuvre would have required skilled crews, and therefore the Persians would have been more likely to employ it; the Allies however, developed tactics specifically to counter this.

 There has been much debate as to the nature of the Allied fleet compared to the Persian fleet.
 Much of this centres on the suggestion, from Herodotus, that the Allied ships were heavier, and by implication less manoeuvrable.
 The source of this heaviness is uncertain; possibly the Allied ships were bulkier in construction, or that the ships were waterlogged since they had not been dried out in the winter (though there is no real evidence for either suggestion).
 Another suggestion is that the heaviness was caused by the weight of fully armored hoplite marines (20 fully armored hoplites would have weighed 2 tons).
 This 'heaviness', whatever its cause, would further reduce the likelihood of them employing the diekplous.
 It is therefore probable that the Allies had extra marines on board if their ships were less manoeuvrable, since boarding would then be the main tactic available to them (at the cost of making the ships even heavier).
 Indeed, Herodotus refers to the Greeks capturing ships at Artemisium, rather than sinking them.
-It has been suggested that the weight of the Allied ships may also have made them more stable in the winds off the coast of Salamis, and made them less susceptible to ramming (or rather, less liable to sustain damage when rammed).
+It has been suggested that the weight of the Allied ships may also have made them more stable in the winds off the coast of Salamis, and made them less liable to sustain damage when rammed.